 A gym is filled with such a vast variety of equipment but sadly, we stick with our tried and trusted training methods.

-Rather find ways to incorporate different types of equipment into your client’s training, using everything a gym has to offer.
+Rather find ways to incorporate different types of equipment into your client’s training, using everything a gym offers.

 Again, that cuts the chances of a client feeling like things are getting stale.

 Other than that, it also helps to keep things fresh and interesting for you as their trainer.